Chai Vang: Shootings

-Vang’s first shot missed Willers as he ran and dove for cover, but Willers landed atop his rifle and couldn’t turn over before Vang’s second shot hit his lower left neck, neutralizing him.
-Vang instantly turned toward the men on their machines and shot Roidt, the round killed him before he fell, as his ATV, still in gear, idled forward.
-Vang killed Drew next as the Crotteaus fled in fear, and fired three shots at close range while chasing Hesebeck around the UTV.
-His third spilled Hesebeck's guts, who fell stunned and still.
+Vang's first shot missed Willers as he ran and dove for cover, but Willers landed atop his rifle and couldn't turn over before Vang's second shot hit his lower left neck, neutralizing him.
+Vang instantly turned toward the men on their machines and shot Roidt; the round killed him before he fell, as his ATV, still in gear, moved slowly forward.
+Vang then shot and killed Drew.
+As the Crotteaus fled in fear, Vang fired three shots at Hesebeck at close range while chasing him around the ATV.
+The third round partially disemboweled Hesebeck, who fell and lay still.

-Assuming Hesebeck was dead, Vang raced after Bob Crotteau, whose blaze-orange coat made him easy to see.
-As he fled, Crotteau called the cabin on his walkie-talkie to tell Laski to bring guns.
-Vang’s first shot missed but the second hit and destroyed him.
+Bob Crotteau fled and called the cabin on his walkie-talkie, to tell Laski to bring guns.
+While Vang's first shot missed, a second hit and killed Bob Crotteau.
 Willers, meanwhile, had regained feeling in his fingers, and called the cabin for help.

 By that time Vang was chasing Joey Crotteau, who fled down a trail.
-Vang sprinted to cut the corner to the trail to close the gap, and shot him in the lower back at about 65 yards.
-Vang reloaded, approached closer as Crotteau struggled forward, and shot him again.
-Vang then closed in and shot him twice more from behind, putting a final shot into his head.
+Vang sprinted to cut the corner to the trail, to close the gap, and shot him in the lower back at about 65 yards.
+Vang reloaded, and approached closer, as Crotteau struggled forward, and shot him again.
+Vang then closed in and shot him twice more from behind, including a final round into his head.